sojida/Design-Patterns-JS/Structural_Design_Pattern/README.md

 ### Structure
 - Definition
-- What problem does the pattern solve
+- Main idea
 - When to use the pattern
-- Implementation
 - Participants and their roles
+- Advantages and Disadvantages
+- UML Class and Sequence Diagrams
-- Consequences
+- Implementations

 ## References